 - Context: It was the homepage copy on a brand new domain

 It’s easy to imagine how this got flagged as spam.

 But this isn’t what people are talking about when they invoke the phrase “duplicate content.”
 They’re usually talking about 1,000 words on one page of a well-established site.
 It takes more than this to make red lights blink at Google.

 Many sites, including some of the most popular blogs on the internet, frequently repost articles that first appeared somewhere else.
 They don’t expect this content to rank, but they also know it won’t hurt the credibility of their domain.

 Myth #2: Scrapers Will Hurt Your Site

-I know a blogger who carefully watches Google Webmaster Tools.
+I know a blogger who carefully watches Google Search Console.
 When a scraper site copies one of his posts, he quickly disavows any links to his site.
 Clearly, he hasn’t read Google’s Duplicate Content Guidelines or the Guidelines for Disavows.

 Ever seen the analytics for a big blog?
 Some sites get scraped ten times before breakfast.
 I’ve seen it in their trackback reports.
-Do you think they have a full-time team watching GWT and disavowing links all day?
+Do you think they have a full-time team watching Google Search Console and disavowing links all day?
 No. They don’t pay any attention to scrapers.
 They don’t fear duplicate content.

 Scrapers don’t help or hurt you.
 Do you think that a little blog in Asia with no original writing and no visitors confuses Google?
 No. It just isn’t relevant.